logicalclocks/feature-store-api/docs/hopsworksai/aws/upgrade.md

 Once you get your instance profile name, navigate to [AWS management console](https://console.aws.amazon.com/iam/home#), then click on *Roles* and then search for your role name and click on it.
 Go to the *Permissions* tab, click on *Add inline policy*, and then go to the *JSON* tab.
 Paste the following snippet, click on *Review policy*, name it, and click *Create policy*.

+!!! note
+    You can restrict the upgrade permissions given to your instance profile.
+Refer to [this guide](restrictive_permissions.md#limiting-upgrade-permissions) for more information.

 ```json
 {